-Helix displays the client workspace specification form in your text editor.
-(For details about Helix forms, refer to "Using Helix forms" on page 34.)
+Helix displays the client specification form in your text editor.
+(For details about Helix forms, see "Using Helix forms" on page 152.)

-3. Specify (at least the minimum) settings and save the specification.
+1. Specify (at least the minimum) settings and save the specification.

 No files are synced when you create a client specification.
-To find out how to sync files from the depot to your workspace, refer to "Syncing (retrieving) files" on page 38.
-For details about relocating files on your machine, see "Changing the location of your workspace" on page 16.
+To find out how to sync files from the depot to your workspace, see "Sync files" on page 32.
+For details about relocating files on your computer, see "Change the location and/or layout of your workspace" on page 55.